vipiny357/dealflow/readme.md

 > The `coding_practices.txt` file shows the coding practice i have tried to follow. and the `improvements.txt` file shows possible improvements that can be incorporated

+## CI/CD pipeline

+This repository has been set up with GitHub Actions and PM2 to enable continuous integration and continuous deployment (CI/CD) of the code.
+The code is deployed on an AWS EC2 instance and utilizes NGINX as the backend service to provide a seamless experience to users.